Storage

 Corruption Recovery

-If the metadata database becomes corrupted (e.g., due to unexpected power loss), the app detects it at runtime and shows a recovery banner:
+If the library database becomes corrupted (e.g., due to unexpected power loss), the app detects it at runtime and shows a recovery banner:

-- Metadata database – can be fully rebuilt from the ROM files (no data loss)
+- Library database – can be fully rebuilt from the ROM files (no data loss)

 - User data database – restored from automatic backups taken at each healthy startup